Stewardship

 Fulfilling our $365,000 stewardship intention may seem insurmountable.
 Yet, if we imagine the table below as a mountain, we see how, together, we climb it.
 Where do you see yourself?
 Can you start giving for the first time?
 Can you reach higher?
 Even part way to the next level?
 Each of us is needed to reach our goal!

-Steel structure of Saint Peter’s Church Sanctuary,1975.
+Steel structure of the Saint Peter’s Church Sanctuary, 1975.

-SOME FREQUENTLY ASKED QUESTIONS & ANSWERS
+SOME FREQUENTLY ASKED QUESTIONS AND ANSWERS

 -